Kumarkad/python/README.md

 # python
-example of moving car using tkinter module
+here some examples of python language